Expressions are used in a variety of contexts within SQL statements, particularly in search condition predicates and the

 - If a character value and a national character value are concatenated, the result will be a variable-length national character value.

-- If either of the operands in a concatenation expression is
+- If either of the operands in a concatenation expression is null, the result of the expression is null.

 - When concatenating string expressions, the resulting string's collation depends on whether and where a collation has been specified: